GnaspGames/Smelt/syntax.md

 This will create the following command-blocks:

 * A repeating command block, with auto set to true, running the `/testfor @e[name=repeatThing]` command.
-* Then a conditional repeating command block, with auto also set to true (inherited from last JSON tag), running the `/say repeatThing exists!` command.
+* Then a conditional repeating command block, with auto also set to true (inherited from the previous JSON properties), running the `/say repeatThing exists!` command.
 * Then two non-conditional chain command blocks, with auto still set to true as before (still using the previous value, not overwritten in last set of JSON properties), running  the following commands: `/say Hi Gnasp!` and `/say repeatThing finised!`.
 * Then a new row of command blocks is started.
 * First an impulse command block, with auto set to false, which would run the command `/say TEST` when executed.